aws/karpenter-provider-aws/designs/node-ownership.md

 The Machine CRD is a CR that represents a scheduling decision from the provisioner.
 As such, as soon as the scheduling loop is done and decisions are made, Machines are provisioned on the cluster.
 This means that users have visibility into in-flight nodes and scheduling decisions made by the scheduler at all times by looking at the Machines on the cluster.

-For expiration, emptiness, or other forms of deprovisioning, observability moves to the Machine.
-Deprovisioning decisions will appear as status conditions on the Node that can then be acted on by Karpenter controllers rather than labels/annotations on the Machines.
-This is an equivalent amount of observability to the in-memory solution; however, status conditions are noticeably more featureful than labels since all status conditions have “Type”, “Status”, “Reason”, “Message”, “LastTransitionTime”.
-This large set of fields allows us to more powerfully describe machine health events and transitions to users as opposed to only being able to operate within a key-value pair framework with labels.

 #### In-Memory

 There is no visibility into in-flight nodes.
 Users would not be aware of nodes that Karpenter chose to launch beyond the scheduling decisions that are marked on the pods through events and through Karpenter logs. this lack of visibility would extend until the Node was registered by the kubelet on the instance with the api-server.
 For AWS, this period is somewhere around 30-40s at present.

-For expiration, emptiness, or other forms of deprovisioning, observability would remain on the Node with labels/annotations that are added by Karpenter controller when deprovisioning events are triggered.
-Inititialization labels would also remain on the Node for debugging nodes/instances.

 ### Performance